kernke/microPL/README.md

     electric_output_bool : True

     sleep_s : 60

+    # read out the actual voltage and current
     electric_measurement_to_timeline
     save_timeline

     # setting an acquisition time ends the auto-exposure
     spectral_acquisition_time_s: 1
+    # alternatively "spectral_auto_exposure_stop" would have fixed the acquisition time
+    # to the time determined by the previous acquisition

     acquisition_name : Dark image
     spectral_shutter_mode: closed